ninjaaron/replacing-bash-scripting-with-python/README.rst

       with obj:
           yield from obj

-and then you use it like:
+and then you use it like this:

 .. code:: Python